andr-kuz/zmk-sofle/README.md

-2024年10月24日更新内容：修改供电模式，功耗降低。修正RGB供电自动关闭的功能。如果您的键盘于10月24日之前更新，请更新最新的固件。
+# Update List

+- 2024/12/21
+  1. Added support for zmk-studio (just refresh the left hand to use).
+- 2024/10/24
-Update on October 24, 2024: Modified power supply mode to reduce power consumption.
-Corrected the function of automatic shutdown of RGB power supply.
-If your keyboard is updated before October 24th, please update the latest firmware.
+  1. Modified power supply mode to reduce power consumption.
+  2. Fixed the automatic shut-off feature for RGB power supply.

+> If your keyboard was updated before October 24, please update to the latest firmware.
-如需3D打印的模型文件或者键盘有任何异常和故障，请联系380465425@qq.com
+>
+---
+# Contact Me

-If you need the 3D printed model file or if there are any abnormalities with the keyboard, please contact 380465425@qq.com
+For 3D printed model files or any issues and malfunctions with the keyboard, please contact 380465425@qq.com

-# zmk-config-sofle
+# Sofle Keymap

 <img src="keymap-drawer/sofle.svg" >